StatisticalRethinkingJulia/DynamicHMCModels.jl/docs/src/intro.md

 The author of the book states: "*If that (the statistical model) doesn't make much sense, good. ... you're holding the right textbook, since this book teaches you how to read and write these mathematical descriptions*" (page 77).

-The `StatisticalRethinking.jl` package is intended to allow experimenting with this learning process introducing 4 available mcmc options in Julia.
+The `StatisticalRethinkingDynamicHMC.jl` package is intended to allow experimenting with this learning process introducing 4 available mcmc options in Julia.

 The mcmc components are based on: